bahrus/for-instance/README.md

 If a vendor and language-neutral way of describing a web component could be established, it would open the doors to a whole variety of applications, including browser extensions that work well with all web component libraries, visual designers, etc.  It could even be leveraged easily from web assembly.

+for-instance does not attempt to test anything beyond simple input / output mechanics.
+In the case of web components, often that will be a rather trivial test -- often events are simply fired when a property changes.
+Typically, in practice, that property will change due to a user action, like clicking on an internal button.
+So one way to test that is simply pass an object to the property, and confirm that the corresponding event fires.  for-instance supports that without any additional automation tooling.

 ## Syntax